luckymarmot/ThemeKit/README.md

 - `NSWindow.themeIfCompliantWithWindowThemePolicy()`

-	Theme window if compliant to `ThemeKit.shared.windowThemePolicy` (and if appearance needs update).
+	Theme window if compliant to `ThemeManager.shared.windowThemePolicy` (and if appearance needs update).

 - `NSWindow.themeAllWindows()`

-	Theme all windows compliant to `ThemeKit.shared.windowThemePolicy` (and if appearance needs update).
+	Theme all windows compliant to `ThemeManager.shared.windowThemePolicy` (and if appearance needs update).

 - `NSWindow.windowTheme`